AriFordsham/GHCWiki/simd.md

 ```

 That is, a module compiled with SSE2 that imports a module that was compiled with AVX.
 How can we call functions using AVX registers if we are only targeting SSE2?
+There are two design options:

-One option is to note that since we will be using AVX instructions at runtime when we call the functions in B, and hence it is legitimate to use AVX instructions in A also, at least for the calling convention.
-There may however be some technical restriction to using AVX instructions in A, for example if we decided that we would implement AVX support only in the LLVM backend and not the NCG backend and we chose to compile B using LLVM and A using the NCG.
-In that case we would have to avoid inlining the wrapper an exposing the worker that uses the AVX calling convention.
-There are already several conditions that are checked prior to inlining (e.g. phase checks), this would add an additional architecture check.
+- One option is to note that since we will be using AVX instructions at runtime when we call the functions in B, and hence it is legitimate to use AVX instructions in A also, at least for the calling convention.

-It may well be simpler however to just implement minimal SSE2 and AVX support in the NCG, even if it is not used for vector operations and simply for the calling convention.
+- The other is to avoid generating AVX instructions at all, even for the calling convention, in which case it is essential to avoid inlining the wrapper function since this exposes the worker that uses the AVX calling convention.

+While the first option is in some ways simpler, it also implies that all ABI-compatible code generators can produce at least some vector instructions.
+In particular it requires data-movement instructions to be supported.
+If however we wish to completely avoid implementing any vector support in the NCG backend then we must take the second approach.

+For the second approach we would need to add an extra architecture flag and check to inlining annotations.
+There are already several conditions that are checked prior to inlining (e.g. phase checks), this would add an additional check.

+### Optional extension: compiling code for multiple sub-architectures

+If we have support for arch-conditional inlining, we in future may want to extend the idea to allow inlining to one of a number of arch-specific implementations.

+Consider a hypothetical function in a core library that uses vectors but that is too large to be a candidate for inlining.
+We have to ship core libraries compiled for the base architecture.
+Hence the function from the core lib will not be compiled to use AVX.
+Another possibility is to generate several copies of the function worker, compiled for different sub-archtectires.
+Then when the function is called in another module compiled with -mavx we would like to call the AVX worker.
+This could be achieved by arch-conditional inlining or rules.

+This option should only be considered if we expect to have functions in core libs that are above the inlining threshold.
+This would probably not be the case for ghc-prim and base.
+It may however make sense for the vector library should that become part of the standard platform and hence typically shipped to users as a pre-compiled binary.

 ### Types for calling conventions